What is a Laparoscopy?

 A laparoscopy is a surgical procedure performed by your surgeon to diagnose and/or perform surgery within your pelvic cavity.
 A fibre-optic instrument is inserted through the abdominal wall to view the organs in the abdomen.
 Laparoscopy is often used to identify and diagnose the source of pelvic and/or abdominal pain.

 You’ll be given a general anaesthetic for this type of surgery.
 This means that you’ll sleep through the procedure and won’t feel any pain.
 To achieve a general anaesthetic, an intravenous (IV) line is inserted into one of your veins.
 Through the IV, your anaesthetist can give you specific medications as well as provide hydration with fluids.
-Your breathing will also be supported with a machine which ensures you are well oxygenated and that your vital signs are monitored.
+Your breathing will also be supported with a machine that ensures you are well-oxygenated and that your vital signs are monitored.

 Once your abdomen is inflated by the gas, the surgeon inserts the laparoscope (the camera) through the incision.
 The camera attached to the laparoscope displays the images on a TV monitor, allowing your surgeon to see inside your pelvic cavity.